-Under-eye puffiness — whether in the form of mild swelling, dark "bags" or saggy under-eye skin — is the last thing most people want to see when they look in the mirror in the morning.
-Though mild puffiness under your eyes can be annoying or embarrassing, it's usually only a temporary cosmetic concern and rarely a sign of a serious underlying medical condition.
+Under-eye puffiness — whether in the form of mild swelling, dark “bags” or saggy under-eye skin — is the last thing most people want to see when they look in the mirror.
+Though mild puffiness under your eyes can be annoying or embarrassing, it’s usually only a temporary cosmetic concern and rarely a sign of a serious underlying medical condition.

 What are the Causes?